Antimatter543/old-site/_posts/2021-07-24-demon-in-the-machine.md

 ## Tangent
 Definitely radical/really far out stretched ideas of mine without too much evidence: It feels like the problems we face at the bleeding edge of physics, biology, etc. today such as the problem of dark matter *could* be solved with deeper knowledge of chaos theory, information flow, things like that etc.

+[Added 31/7/21] Also, perhaps the question (this is just food for thought) of "Can 3D information be encoded on a 2D space" may lead somewhere.
+This feels somewhat similar to the blackhole information paradox and black holes in general, but...
+Idk?
+I'm probably just spouting nonsense.

 Although, to get to this point with the information lens way of looking at things it will take time to building a competing theory.
 Entering a small tangent now, competing theories A and B will predict identical outcomes for all previous experiments, but a (potentially slightly) different outcomes for a new one.
 The one that predicts better is the winenr (for now).
 It's similar to newtonian mechanics vs einstein!